yujiaohe/quiz-game/README.md

 - For the GUI-based version, refer to the [gui-based/README.md](./gui-based/README.md) file.
 - For the web-based version, refer to the [web-based/README.md](./web-based/README.md) file.

-## License

-This project is licensed under the [MIT License]().
-Feel free to modify and distribute the code as per the terms of the license.

 ## Acknowledgements

 We would like to acknowledge the following resources and libraries used in the development of this quiz game: